TheMinecraftGuyGuru/vidfriends/deploy/README.md

 ### `yt-dlp`
 - **Image**: Lightweight container that only ships the `yt-dlp` binary.
-- **Purpose**: Supplies the backend with a pinned version of `yt-dlp` for video metadata lookups.
+- **Purpose**: Supplies the backend with a pinned version of `yt-dlp` for video metadata lookups and downloading shared videos so they can be persisted for playback.
 The binary is shared over a volume mounted at `/usr/local/bin/yt-dlp` in the backend container.
 - **Customization**: You can disable this service if you have `yt-dlp` installed on the host by updating `YT_DLP_PATH`.